Wherever I Go (Dan Bremnes album)

 Wherever I Go is the third studio album by Dan Bremnes released on April 5, 2019 by Word Records as a CD and digital download.
 It was preceded by a similarly titled EP, Wherever I Go EP released independently on September 7, 2018 under the label Bremnes Ventures Inc. The 14-track album includes the 7 tracks on the EP in the same order and an additional 7 new tracks.
 All the songs are written or co-written by Bremnes.

 On July 17, 2020, he released an acoustic version as an EP with Curb Records / Word Entertainment as Wherever I Go: Acoustic Sessions available as a CD, or digital download and streaming.
 Two songs, "Up Again" and "Wherever I Go" have both charted in the top 20 of the Hot Christian Songs chart.
 "Wherever I Go" music video was shot in 8 days around the world and filmed in 7 countries in an attempt to set a world record.
 He released a vlog series documenting the project.

 Chart performance

 The EP version has charted on the U.S. Top Christian Albums chart reaching number 40 as well as on the U.S. Top Heatseekers album chart reaching number 10.
 Three tracks from the EP, "Going Together", "Wherever I Go" and "Up Again" were released as singles in 2018 with "Up Again" peaking at #16 on Hot Christian Songs chart and "Wherever I Go" peaking at #19 on the same chart.
 Both songs also appeared on the Christian Airplay peaking at #12 and #12 respectively and on Christian Hot AC/Christian chart peaking at 14 and 11 respectively.
 With the release of the album, three more tracks were released as singles, "Thunder", "Weakness" and "Searching For Something".
+The singles were released in connection with the EP and subsequent album release.